A hands-on introduction to 3D digitisation

 8-10 Berkeley Square - Room LG.05, BS8 1HH

-3D digitisation is the process of making a digital 3D model of an object or place.
+3D digitisation is the process of making a digital 3D copy of an object or place.
 This practical workshop is intended as an introduction to digitising 3D objects, whether for research or teaching purposes, to help share content more widely or to help protect original artefacts.
 The session will look at different types and properties of 3D models, some 3D digitisation techniques and possible outputs, before undertaking practical exercises in structured light scanning, laser scanning, photogrammetry and publishing content.

 By the end of the session, attendees will be able to: